tk-notes/lucas-meier-blog/content/posts/2020/12/chinese-remainder-theorem/index.md

 as desired $\square$.

-Since $x \equiv a_{1, 2} \mod n_1 n_2$ is equivalent to solving both of the first two equations, we can simple replace both of those equations, to get:
+Since $x \equiv a_{1, 2} \mod n_1 n_2$ is equivalent to solving both of the first two equations, we can simply replace both of those equations, to get:

 $$
 \begin{aligned}